 At the end of basic education, the pupils make their decisions concerning their future education and career.
 The pupil's realistic career reflections are supported during lower secondary school according to the school's guidance plan.
 The pupils receive guidance for their career considerations in the lessons of different subjects, through personal and group guidance by the guidance counsellor, through guidance by the school nurse or school doctor and in addition through guidance by the pupil welfare experts and special education teacher when needed.
+If called for, a pupil in 8th or 9th grade can be given in intensified individual guidance.

-In the spring of 9th grade, the pupils apply for secondary education through the joint application system, participate in possible aptitude tests and get prepared for the completion of basic education.
+In the spring of 9th grade, the pupils apply for secondary education through the joint application system, participate in possible aptitude tests and prepare themselves for the completion of basic education.
 The guidance counsellor is responsible for monitoring the joint application process.
-The subject teachers, the special education teacher and the guidance counsellor support the pupil in the final school work and ensure that the pupil is prepared to continue education after the completion of basic education is transferred to the following education institution by the guidance counsellor in cooperation with the special education teacher and pupil welfare group.
+The subject teachers, the special education teacher and the guidance counsellor support the pupil in the final school work and ensure that the pupil is prepared to continue education after the completion of basic education.
+Information essential for organizing instruction is transferred to the following education institution by the guidance counsellor in cooperation with the special education teacher and pupil welfare group.